2022–2026 electoral district map

 Croydon is an inner suburban residential district incorporating some light industry stretching north-west from the Parklands adjacent to North Adelaide as far as Grand Junction Road to the north.

 Approximately 20.5 km2

 Croydon incorporates the suburbs of Angle Park, Bowden, Brompton, Croydon, Croydon Park, Devon Park, Dudley Park, Ferryden Park, Kilburn, Kilkenny, Mansfield Park, Regency Park, Renown Park, Ridleyton, West Croydon and Woodville Gardens.
 It also includes a portion of the suburb of Prospect.

 The district, previously named Spence, was created at the 1998 boundary redistribution and first contested and represented in 2002.

 Origin of the name

-Croydon gains the suburbs of Angle Park, Athol Park, Mansfield Park and Regency Park, and the remainder of the suburb of Ferryden Park.
-Croydon loses the suburbs of Beverley, Flinders Park, Hindmarsh and Woodville Park, it also loses parts of the suburbs of Allenby Gardens, Welland and West Hindmarsh.
+Croydon gains the suburb of Kilburn as well as a portion of the suburb of Prospect.
+Croydon loses the suburb of Athol Park and the remainder of Allenby Gardens, Welland and West Hindmarsh.

 Representation and results